 This leads me to the characters, especially Enola.
 She’s a fabulous addition to the Holmes siblings, and wonderfully played by Brown.
 She presents her in a kind of humorous way with the right balance of sass, humor and yes, even a few times, deep emotion.
 I like nearly everyone in the cast, including Enola, the pesky boy she doesn’t want, and yes, even Cavill’s Sherlock.

 Taking this role is another he’s criticized for; but I actually quite like seeing Sherlock as less of an intellect (in the way he comes across) and more of a family man (Mycroft is a bit too annoying towards his sister).
 It’s nice to see him embrace this kind of role (and I love that Sherlock takes her wits in stride with pride), and to see the cute moments he has with Enola.
-Of course, I’d have liked them to have one more scene together, but we get what we get.
+Of course, I’d have liked them to have one more scenes together, but we get what we get.
 In addition to the main cast you’ll spy David Bamber, Burn Gorman and Hattie Morhan, too.

 The story isn’t one I always agree with.
 Enola’s mother still feels selfish (though I’m in a minority here as most love the angle her story promotes) though I do appreciate that she lets Enola choose a path rather than dictate.
 The story ends well enough, but there is also so much more to tell with these characters.
 This even includes the ones you might not think will return.
 I hope if a sequel happens, we see more of everyone, and enjoy more Holmes sibling bonding; because together, they’re unstoppable.